ettoremessina/function-fitting/one-variable-function/README.md

 Please visit [here](https://computationalmindset.com/en/machine-learning/fitting-with-configurable-xgboost.html) for details.

 ## PyCaret
-[pycaret](./pycaret) contains contains a set of Python examples to call the PyCaret regressor wrapper in order to fit real-valued scalar functions of one real-valued using the PyCaret.
+[pycaret](./pycaret) contains contains a set of Python examples to call the PyCaret regressor wrapper in order to fit real-valued scalar functions of one real-valued variable using the PyCaret.

 Please visit [PyCaret on Computational Mindset](https://computationalmindset.com/en/machine-learning/fitting-functions-with-pycaret.html) for details.